peter88213/yw_tlview/docs/help/toolbar.md

 ![goToFirst](images/goToFirst.png) Go to the first event

-:   Shift the timeline so that the earliest event is positioned near the
+:   Shift the timeline so that the earliest scene is positioned near the
     left edge of the window.

 ![goToLast](images/goToLast.png) Go to the last event

-:   Shift the timeline so that the latest event is positioned near the
+:   Shift the timeline so that the latest scene is positioned near the
     right edge of the window.

 ![arrowRight](images/arrowRight.png) Scroll forward